City's first park permit issued to Lake Harriet encampment

 Smith said smaller encampments are easier to maintain and their residents can be more easily moved into stable housing.
 The Park Board resolution allows up to 25 tents at a permitted encampment, but Smith said she wants to maintain a lower level of about 12 residents, all of whom she and Yaints screen to ensure they will be a good fit for the site.

 As of Aug.
 4, the MPRB estimated, there were 413 tents in 38 parks citywide.
-In Southwest, non-permitted encampments remain at Lake of the Isles, Lyndale Farmstead, The Mall in Uptown, Dr. Rev. Martin Luther King Jr. and Kenwood parks.
+In Southwest, non-permitted encampments remain at Lake of the Isles, Lyndale Farmstead, Dr. Rev. Martin Luther King Jr. and Kenwood parks.
 The encampment at MLK is now believed to the second largest in the city, at 36 tents.
 A second permit was approved for a site at Marshall Terrace Park in Northeast on Aug.
-3. More permits are being reviewed, according to the MPRB.
+3. Two more permits have since been approved in Southwest, at The Mall in Uptown and on the south side of Bde Maka Ska at William Berry Park.
+More permits are being reviewed, according to the MPRB.

 The MPRB is working to reduce the size and scope of existing encampments and otherwise bring them in line with the ordinance approved by commissioners on July 17.
 Under that ordinance, no encampments are permitted in K-12 school zones, encampments cannot take up more than 10% of a park’s property and they cannot be located near recreational features within a park.
 The resolution also empowers MPRB Superintendent Al Bangoura to break up any encampment posing a public health or safety risk.